Home/Grains/Millet

 Instructions

 1. 1.
-In a bowl, combine cooked millet, spinach, chickpea flour, turmeric, cumin, salt, and pepper.
+In a bowl, combine cooked millet, grated zucchini, flour, egg, green onions, salt, and pepper.

 Millet and Lentil Soup

-A hearty and nourishing soup featuring millet and lentils, packed with vegetables and spices for a comforting meal.
+A hearty and nutritious soup featuring millet and lentils, packed with flavor and goodness.

 Ingredients